-The average open rate for push notifications is a massive 90% for push notifications versus just 23% for email.
-What’s more, push notifications have a 90% click-through rate compared to 23% for email.
+The average open rate for push notifications is a massive 90% versus just 23% for email.

 Think of the potential – if a consumer is out shopping and sharing their location through their mobile, a brand can alert a customer through a push notification of relevant deals or rewards they can redeem when they are close to the store.